garrandall/popular-music-data/tracks/say-it-again-jermaine-stewart.md

 I was sure you said it right when you said last night "I love you"

-Say it again, ooh, honey
+Say it again, oh honey
 Please say it one more time for me
 I don't believe I heard you right
 Did you say you love me?
-(Ooh-ooh-ooh)
+(Ohohooh
 Say it again and again and again and again

 Sitting here with your head in a crazy spin